wechirok/renice-cubed-wiki/multiplayer.md

 ## Voice chat

-The modpack includes **Simple Voice Chat** for proximity voice chat and group voice chat.
+**Simple Voice Chat** adds proximity voice chat and group voice chat.

+{% hint style="warning" %}
 Voice chat is server-based.
-It works when the server supports Simple Voice Chat.
+It works when the server supports it.
 On servers without Simple Voice Chat, you can still play normally, but the voice chat features are unavailable.
+{% endhint %}

 ## Voice chat controls